Families ‘ripped off’ by Birmingham immigration firm

 "Employees were under pressure to get more money out of the customers.

 "I heard customers crying on the phone: one consultant turned round to a guy in his fifties and said: 'Do you love your wife?
 Well great, so is she worth £1,500?'
 You wouldn't talk to your dog in the same way."

 All three former employees also claim that around April this year, bosses told them the call centre would no longer use the name UK Visa and Immigration, but would operate under UK Immigration Barristers.

-UK Visa and Immigration started life in 2010, while UK Immigration Barristers was set up in 2011.'Time ran out'
+UK Visa and Immigration started life in 2010, while UK Immigration Barristers was set up in 2011.

 The BBC has discovered that the director of UK Immigration Barristers, Nadeem Akhtar, was also a legal adviser at UK Visa and Immigration.
 Additionally another key worker, Mohammed Kazi, also worked for both companies.
 He oversaw the day-to-day running of the call centre and training of staff.

 The two men admit to working for both firms, but Mr Kazi said he does so as a self-employed consultant.

 While UK Visa and Immigration was regulated before losing its licence, UK Immigration Barristers has never been regulated.